Fairuz: Alleged political affiliations

-Fairuz was honored in many countries, such as Lebanon, Syria, Jordan, Palestine, Tunisia, the United States, Egypt, and France, in which François Mitterrand awarded her the Order of Arts and Letters in 1988 and Jacques Chirac first awarded her the Legion of Honour in 1998 (Chevalier).

 Performances and persona

 Fairuz has performed in many countries around the globe including Syria, Jordan, Iraq, Kuwait, United Arab Emirates, Qatar, Bahrain, Egypt, Tunisia, Algeria, Morocco, France, United Kingdom, Switzerland, Netherlands, Greece, Canada, United States, Mexico, Brazil, Argentina, Australia, Belgium, Italy, and her home country Lebanon.

 During her performances, Fairuz is known to take on a very rigid and cold stance, due to her stage fright.
 She claims that the hierarchic nature of her performances is because she is singing as if she were praying.
 She is also described as being incredibly reserved and modest in the way a mother would be, and embodies the Lebanese woman at home.